Bitcoin Dominance

 | 2021 L1 Cambrian | 69% → 38% | Solana, Avalanche, Polygon, Fantom, BNB chain, Terra/Luna gained material market cap.
 The April and May 2021 alt-season pushed dominance below 40% for the first time since 2018.
 Year-end 2021 closed at ~38%. |

-| May 2022 Luna collapse | step up | UST broke peg on 9 May 2022; LUNA fell from $119.51 to effectively zero within four days.
+| May 2022 Luna collapse | step up | UST broke peg on 9 May 2022; LUNA — which had peaked above $119 at its early-April all-time high — fell to effectively zero within four days.
 Tens of billions of dollars of UST and LUNA market cap were erased from the denominator over the four-day collapse — the Harvard Corporate Governance Forum post-mortem covers the run mechanics.
 Bitcoin’s price fell sharply too, but the basket reset mechanically lifted dominance. |

 | 2023–2024 stablecoin growth | structural drag | The aggregate stablecoin float rebuilt to ~$160B by August 2024 and ~$315B by April 2026 — a structural denominator addition that was not present in 2017.
 A $5B mint compresses dominance by ~0.2 pts without anyone trading Bitcoin.
 The stablecoin supply chart documents the float separately. |